Q: What is the LightLouver Daylighting System?

 A:

-The LightLouver Daylighting System can be applied to any window that receives direct sunlight, provided that the bottom edge of the LightLouver unit is at least 7' above finished floor height.
+The LightLouver Daylighting System has been developed for commercial and industrial (non-residential) buildings and can be applied to any window that receives direct sunlight, provided that the bottom edge of the LightLouver unit is at least 7' above finished floor height.
 Also, the visible light transmission of the window glazing should generally be above 60 % in new buildings and above 50 % in existing buildings.
-LightLouver units work best with a highly reflectance ceiling ( 80 % reflectance minimum ). [ Provide link to Design Information – New and Existing Building Design Guidelines. ]
+LightLouver units work best with a highly reflectance ceiling ( > 80 % reflectance minimum ).

 Q: How much light do LightLouver units provide?